lmc2179/lmc2179.github.io/drafts/basic_simulation.md

 Possible example 2: A VaR simulation problem, maybe on one of these data sets: https://github.com/lmc2179/lmc2179.github.io/blob/master/drafts/random_walk.md

-Possible example 3: A problem requiring strong assumptions, like a model of how a firm grows
+Possible example 3: A problem requiring strong assumptions, like a model of how a firm grows; lets us see how sensitive we are the the assumptions